On Emergence, Evolution and Botany

 Bibliography

-Below is a little talk Jack recently gave in tribute to a course offered by the Univ. of British Columbia for 50 years, Arts One:
+Jack Maze, UBC Botany professor, is a major character in this story.
+Sadly, he died 26 Feb 2025, a few months after a fall.
+I miss him.
+Below is a talk Jack gave in tribute to a course offered by the Univ. of British Columbia for 50 years, Arts One:

 I taught in Arts One 94-95 and 95-96.
 I got into Arts One because Steve Straker asked if I'd like to participate.
 I thought, First Year